anagha-google/cloud-composer-setup-foundations/README.md

 | -- | :---    |
 | 1 | ..|

-### Hands on Lab Module 3: Secure Cloud Composer setup - iteration 2
+### Module 3: Secure Cloud Composer setup - iteration 2

 This module covers provisioning a secure Cloud Composer environment and testing scheduled as well as event driven orchestration of a "Hello World" DAG, followed by a minimum viable data pipeline/DAG.